Alcoholism and personality disorders

 - Frantic efforts to avoid real or imagined abandonment.

 - Identity disturbance with markedly or persistently unstable self-image or sense of self.

 - Impulsive behavior in at least two areas that are potentially self-damaging.
 Spending, sex, substance abuse, reckless driving, binge eating).

 - Inappropriate, intense anger or difficulty controlling anger.
 Frequent displays of temper, constant anger, recurrent physical fights).

-- Pattern of unstable and intense interpersonal relationships.
-These are characterized by extremes between idealization and devaluation.
+- The pattern of unstable and intense interpersonal relationships.
+Extremes between idealization and devaluation characterize these.
 (Also known as “splitting“).

-- Recurrent suicidal behavior, gestures.
-Threats, or self-harming behavior
+- Recurrent suicidal behavior and gestures.
+Threats or self-harming behavior

 - Transient, stress-related paranoid ideation.
 Severe dissociative symptoms.
 (Paraphrased from the DSM 5)